lighthouse-labs/ios-prep-book/section4/README.md

 * We find that starting with Objective-C is a more logical place to start, since Swift builds on many of the core ideas of Objective-C.

-* In this next section we have 3 core resources to get you up to speed on Objective-C.
+* In this next section we have 3 m resources to get you up to speed on Objective-C.

 * These are a video series, an interactive web based series and an excellent written resource.

 * The order of presentation is just a suggestion.
-If you find it easier to work in another order then feel free to change things around.
+Feel free to change the order to suit your own learning style.

-* Once you are finished the materials please do the brief assignments.
+* Once you are finished the materials please do the brief assignments and push all of your assignments to GitHub (see the complete instructions below).